 About the Author

-Next, Jessica was a copywriter at Columbia House, writing descriptive music copy for their catalogs and website.
+Jessica was a copywriter at Columbia House, writing descriptive music copy for their catalogs and website.
 She also continued to expand her freelance writing and editing credits and branched out to promote industry parties and manage artists.
-Jessica’s last job in New York before moving to Los Angeles in 2006 was as Arts & Entertainment Editor for New York Press.
+Her last job in New York before moving to Los Angeles in 2006 was as Arts & Entertainment Editor for New York Press.

-She was the editor of Campus Circle, an L.A.-based weekly newspaper, for four years.
+She was the editor of Campus Circle, an L.A.-based weekly newspaper, for 4 years.
 In May 2012, she received her master’s in Specialized Journalism (The Arts) at USC Annenberg School for Communication and Journalism and wrote her thesis on krumping.
 She also made a mini-documentary with one of her classmates on a krump ritual titled, “The 818 Session,” which was accepted into two Los Angeles film festivals and screened in June 2012.

-She is currently a freelance writer/editor covering arts & culture and food.
+She is currently a freelance writer/editor.

 Contact: Jessica.Koslow@gmail.com; 310-403-6646